Are you wondering ‘what is a dik-dik’?

-Dik-dik are one of Africa’s most unusual antelope.
-They are tiny and adorable animals, barely large enough to poke their heads above the grass.
+Dik-diks are tiny and adorable animals, barely large enough to poke their heads above the grass.
 They are antelope in the genus Madoqua.

-They are so small it is very hard to actually spot one.
+And they’re pretty small, which makes them harder to spot.
 Yet they do provide one of the cutest encounters you will have on an African safari.

-Although they look like antelope, dik-dik are completely different from Africa’s other antelope species.
+Although they look like antelope, dik-diks are completely different from Africa’s other antelope species.
 Their name is unusual enough.
-In this article we celebrate these beautiful and curious creatures.

-Mature dik-dik only measure 30-40 cm in height.
+Mature dik-diks only measure 30-40 cm in height.
 That’s the length of a standard ruler.
-During the rainy season they have to move territories because the grass gets so high they can’t see (honestly 🙂 ).
+During the rainy season, they have to move territories because the grass gets so high they can’t see.

-Weighing in at only 2-6 kg they are not much heavier than a Christmas turkey.
-You could pick one up with a single hand, except that is not going to happen because dik-dik can sprint at an incredible 40 km/h.
+Weighing in at only 2-6 kg, they are not much heavier than a Christmas turkey.
+You could pick one up with a single hand, except that will not happen because of the incredible dik-dik speed.
+It can sprint at 40 km/h.

-Despite being nowhere close to the largest antelope species in Africa, dik-dik are not actually the smallest.
-That honour goes to the royal antelope of West Africa, an animal that grows to 25 cm and is nowhere near as cute.
+Despite being nowhere close to the largest antelope species in Africa, dik-diks are not actually the smallest.
+That honor goes to the royal antelope of West Africa, an animal that grows to 25 cm and is nowhere near as cute.

 The double-barrelled name may seem bizarre at first.
 It’s actually one of the most logical names in the entire animal kingdom.

-Around half a million Guenther’s dik-dik live in the shrubs of Kenya, Somalia and Kenya.
-This species is a grazer and can be distinguished by a reddish-brown coat.
+Around half a million Günther’s dik-dik live in the shrubs of Kenya, Somalia, and Ethiopia.
+This species is a grazer and sports a reddish-brown coat.

-Kirk’s dik-dik are the most common subspecies and are resident in Tanzania, Kenya, Somalia, Namibia and Angola.
 The IUCN reports that their population could be over 1 million.
-These dik-dik are desert-adapted and take much of their water directly from vegetation.
+These dik-diks are desert-adapted and take much of their water directly from vegetation.

-Silver dik-dik are the smallest of them all and only weigh 2-3 kg.
-They occupy southern Ethiopia and Somalia and their population is unknown.
+Silver dik-diks are the smallest of them all and only weigh 2-3 kg.
+They occupy southern Ethiopia and Somalia, and their population is unknown.

-Salt’s dik-dik are very similar to their silver cousins and live in the desert regions of Ethiopia, Somalia, Kenya and Eritrea.
+Salt’s dik-diks are very similar to their silver cousins and live in the desert regions of Ethiopia, Somalia, Kenya, and Eritrea.

-Almost every African antelope bands together in a herd.
+You’ll find that almost every African antelope bands together in a herd.
 Larger herds are advantageous as there is safety in numbers.
-More sentinels can keep guard and if lions come to attack they can only eat one out of many.
+More sentinels can keep guard, and if lions come to attack, they can only eat one out of many.

 Dik-dik are monogamous and have lifelong partners

 As the saying goes, two is company and three is a crowd.
-Dik-dik are so dedicated to having alone time that they even chase away their offspring.
+Dik-diks are so dedicated to having alone time that they even chase away their offspring.

 Rather than swanning around searching for mates, these tiny antelope are monogamous and stay with a single partner until death do us part.